 Barcelona is a city filled with tons of hidden gems.
-There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that couldn’t make it to the list of Cheapest Drinks.
-Sometimes you gotta treat yo’self!
+There are hundreds of places for you to explore down the narrow streets of the Gothic Quarter, Raval, and even the quieter neighbourhoods like Eixample, so here are some of my favourite spots that didn’t fit the criteria for my list of cheapest drinks.

-My time in Spain is almost at its end, but I’ve got just enough time left to catch the San Fermin festival, which hosts the famous Running with the Bulls!
+My time in Spain is almost at its end, but I’ve got just enough to catch the San Fermin festival, which hosts the world famous Running of the Bulls!
 My roommate David and our friends, Ed and Katherine, are renting a car and driving out to Pamplona for the weekend.
 Vamosssss!